 Q: What is community solar?

-A: Also known as shared solar, community solar is a solar energy sharing program where solar energy is produced by an offsite solar facility and where local residents and businesses can subscribe to receive energy credits.
+A: Also known as shared solar, community solar is a program where solar energy is produced by an offsite solar facility and where local residents and businesses can subscribe to receive energy credits.
 Community solar allows District utility customers to benefit from solar energy and support clean energy generation without installing rooftop solar panels on their property.

 Q: What is a Community Renewable Energy Facility (CREF)?

-A: The term used to identify a community renewable energy generator that shares the power generated with members of the community, who subscribe to that system for a share of the energy, located in the District of Columbia (typically a solar system).
+A: The term used to identify a community renewable energy generator that shares the power generated with members of the community, who subscribe to that system for a share of the energy, located in the District (typically a solar system).

 Q: What is Community Net Metering Credit?